 Condensation of water vapor on cold surfaces in attics can cause wood to rot, which can lead to costly repairs.

-Condensation typically occurs when warm, moist air migrates or is directed into the attic from living spaces below.
+Attic condensation typically occurs when warm, moist air migrates or is directed into the attic from living spaces below.
 Research indicates unusually high humidity in the home's living spaces is strongly associated with attic condensation problems.

 - Minimize ceiling mounted fixtures below the attic that create the need for holes in the drywall or plaster ceiling.
-Properly seal ceiling penetrations to make them airtight, taking care to follow manufacturer clearance requirements for flues, chimneys, and recessed light fixtures.
+Properly seal ceiling penetrations to make them airtight taking care to follow manufacturer clearance requirements for flues, chimneys and recessed light fixtures.

 - Research shows keeping the attic air temperature below freezing when the outside air temperature is in the low 20s can reduce the occurrence of ice dams.
 Proper attic ventilation is key to keeping the attic cool, while adequate and properly installed insulation is key to keeping your house warm.
-It is critical to keep soffit vents free from obstructions to allow the natural flow of cool outside air into the attic space to replace the warmer attic air that rises and flows outside ridge and/or roof vents.
+It is critical to keep soffit vents free from obstructions to allow the natural flow of cool outside air into the attic space to replace the warmer attic air that rises and flows outside the ridge and/or roof vents.
 This flow of air will keep the attic cool and free of moisture build-up.

 What not to do

-- Do not routinely remove snow from the roof or attempt to "chip away" the ice of an ice dam.
+- Do not routinely remove snow from the roof or attempt to "chip away"the ice of an ice dam.
 It will likely lead to shingle damage.

 - Do not install large mechanical equipment or water heaters in attics, especially in cold climates.
 Not only do they present an unwelcome fire hazard, but they'll also increase the temperature in your attic.

 - Do not routinely use salt or calcium chloride to melt snow on a roof.
-These chemicals are very corrosive and can shorten the life of metal gutters, downspouts, and flashings.
+These chemicals are very corrosive and can shorten the life of metal gutters, downspouts and flashings.
 Runoff that contains high concentrations of these chemicals can damage nearby grass and plants.

 What to do